Spatmanid/Programming-Training/README.md

-# Welcome to my interview repository!
+# Welcome to my Programming repository!

 My name is Spyros.
 I recently received my PhD in Electrical and Computer Engineering from the National Technical University of Athens, Greece.
-In this repository, I will try to upload all the problems that I solved during my preparation for software engineer interviews.
+In this repository, I will try to upload all the problems that I solved during my preparation for software engineer interviews and programming contests.

 # Contribute